ray-project/ray/doc/source/data/glossary.rst

     Record
         A single data item.

-        If your dataset is :term:`tabular <Tabular Dataset>`, then records are :class:`TableRows <ray.data.row.TableRow>`.
+        If your datastream is :term:`tabular <Tabular Datastream>`, then records are :class:`TableRows <ray.data.row.TableRow>`.
-        If your dataset is :term:`simple <Simple Dataset>`, then records are arbitrary Python objects.
+        If your datastream is :term:`simple <Simple Datastream>`, then records are arbitrary Python objects.
-        If your dataset is :term:`tensor <Tensor Dataset>`, then records are `NumPy ndarrays <https://numpy.org/doc/stable/reference/generated/numpy.ndarray.html>`_.
+        If your datastream is :term:`tensor <Tensor Datastream>`, then records are `NumPy ndarrays <https://numpy.org/doc/stable/reference/generated/numpy.ndarray.html>`_.

     Schema
-        The data type of a dataset.
+        The data type of a datastream.

-        If your dataset is :term:`tabular <Tabular Dataset>`, then the schema describes the column names and data types.
-If your dataset is :term:`simple <Simple Dataset>`, then the schema describes the Python object type.
-If your dataset is :term:`tensor <Tensor Dataset>`, then the schema describes the per-element tensor shape and data type.
+        If your datastream is :term:`tabular <Tabular Datastream>`, then the schema describes the column names and data types.
+If your datastream is :term:`simple <Simple Datastream>`, then the schema describes the Python object type.
+If your datastream is :term:`tensor <Tensor Datastream>`, then the schema describes the per-element tensor shape and data type.

-        To determine a dataset's schema, call
+        To determine a datastream's schema, call
-        :meth:`Dataset.schema() <ray.data.Datastream.schema>`.
+        :meth:`Datastream.schema() <ray.data.Datastream.schema>`.

-    Simple Dataset
+    Simple Datastream
-        A Dataset that represents a collection of arbitrary Python objects.
+        A Datastream that represents a collection of arbitrary Python objects.

         .. doctest::